ISA-Principles/isa-principles.org/index.md

    - The *Micro Architecture* considers decisions which may be taken individually for each module.

-4. The choice of *integration* options must be limited and standardized for the system.
+4. The choice of *integration and communication* options must be limited and standardized for the system.
 The integration might be done with synchronous or asynchronous communication, and/or on the UI level.

-5. *Communication* must use a limited set of protocols like RESTful HTTP or messaging.
-Also metadata, e.g. for authorization, must be standardized.
+   Communication must use a limited set of protocols like RESTful HTTP or messaging.
    It might make sense to use just one protocol for each integration option.

+5. Metadata, e.g. for *authorization*, must be standardized.
+Otherwise the user would need to log in to each microservices.
+   This might be done using e.g. a token that is transferred with each call / request.
+   Other examples might

 6. Each module must have its own *independent Continuous Delivery pipeline*.
 Tests are part of the Continuous Delivery pipeline so the